paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 (4) the State bank complies with the amendments to sections 23A and 23B of the Federal Reserve Act [[12 U.S.C.
 371c](./chapter-003-federal-reserve-system.md#section-371c) and 371c–1] made by section 121(b) of the Gramm-Leach-Bliley Act.

-**(b) Preservation of existing subsidiaries** Notwithstanding subsection (a) of this section, an insured State bank may retain control of a subsidiary, or retain an interest in a subsidiary, that the State bank lawfully controlled or acquired before November 12, 1999, and conduct through such subsidiary any activities lawfully conducted in such subsidiary as of such date.
+**(b) Preservation of existing subsidiaries** Notwithstanding subsection (a), an insured State bank may retain control of a subsidiary, or retain an interest in a subsidiary, that the State bank lawfully controlled or acquired before November 12, 1999, and conduct through such subsidiary any activities lawfully conducted in such subsidiary as of such date.

 **(c) Definitions** For purposes of this section, the following definitions shall apply: